 Compensation principles and strategy to achieve organizational effectiveness through job evaluation methods, salary surveys, creation of the wage structure, performance management, and the administration of compensation and benefits programs.
-Prerequisites: MG 2003 or MG 3034 UK CREDITS: 15 US CR: 3/0/3

 MG 4156 ENTERPRISE GROWTH - LEVEL 6

 Models of enterprise growth and systems for managing the growing venture within organizations.
 Barriers to enterprise growth.
 Analysis and evaluation of growth opportunities, growth strategies, and the role of innovation inside organizations.